Brian-Pho/Textbook-Notes/content/posts/books/the-power-of-meaning/index.md

 ## Chapter 3: Purpose

 - Some people are willing to sacrifice pay, time, comfort, and status because they believe they have a duty to use their gifts.
-- Purpose has two important dimensions.
+- Purpose has two important dimensions
-- One, purpose is a "stable and far-reaching" goal.
+    - Purpose is a stable and far-reaching goal.
+    - Purpose involves a contribution to the world.
 - Most of our goals are mundane, but purpose, by contrast, is a goal towards which we are always working.
-- Two, purpose involves a contribution to the world.
 - A quarter of the emerging adults were "disengaged, expressing virtually no purpose."
 - But living your dream is not necessarily the same thing as finding your purpose.
 - Living purposefully requires self reflection and self knowledge.
-- What kind of person am I and what kind of person do I want to be?
+- E.g. What kind of person am I and what kind of person do I want to be?
-- A purpose driven person is ultimately concerned not with personal benefits but with making the world a better place.
+- A purpose-driven person is ultimately concerned not with personal benefits but with making the world a better place.
-- Good Will Hunting construction scene.
+- E.g. Good Will Hunting construction scene.
+In the scene, Will's friend states how if he had Will's skills and talents, then he would choose to help the world instead of following his own desires.
 - Yet no matter what occupies our days, when we reframe our tasks as opportunities to help others, our lives and our work feel more significant.

 ## Chapter 4: Storytelling

-- The stories should come from scars and not wounds.
+- The stories we tell should come from scars and not wounds.
-- Storytelling is an act of creation which is the composition of our lives.By taking the disparate pieces of our lives and placing them together into a narrative, we create a unified whole that allows us to understand our lives as coherent.
+- Storytelling is an act of creation which is the composition of our lives.
+By taking the disparate pieces of our lives and placing them together into a narrative, we create a unified whole that allows us to understand our lives as coherent.
-- Storytelling emerges from our need to make sense of the world.To add a layer of meaning.
+- Storytelling emerges from our need to make sense of the world.
+To add a layer of meaning.
 - People who are driven to contribute to society and to future generations are more likely to tell redemptive stories, stories that go from bad to good.
 - Counterfactual thinking - imagining what if some pivotal moment in your life didn't happen.
 - It would've been an easier life, but would've it been a better life?